5 Plastic Free Easter Activities for Kids

 Painted mason jars are a popular seasonal craft.
 Adding a sweet little bunny silhouette to the jar makes it that much cuter!

 Print and cut out a bunny silhouette to help you create this Easter craft.

 Here are the simple steps to create your bunny silhouette painted mason jar:

 1. Wash and dry your mason jar.

-2. Apply your FREE bunny decal sticker to the side of the jar.
+2. Tape or glue the bunny silhouette to the side of the jar.

 3. Paint the mason jar - we recommend using chalk paint.
-Painting right over the sticker is fine!
+Painting right over the bunny is fine!

 4. Let the paint dry and then add a second coat of paint if desired.